 The strength of the founder-led model is continuity.
 Rocket Lab has a clear strategic identity: build real hardware, own more of the space stack and become a trusted provider for commercial and government missions.
 The risk is that founder-led credibility can become overly concentrated.
 Investors must still judge execution by milestones, margins, contracts and delivery, not only by vision.

 In Rocket Lab’s case, management has earned more trust than most public space peers because the company has real launches and real hardware history.
-But Neutron will test that trust.
+But Neutron, SDA execution, GEO satellite delivery, Motiv integration and the dilution framework will test that trust.
 The market will not judge the next phase on charisma.
-It will judge it on qualification, first flight, customer conversion and financial discipline.
+It will judge it on qualification, first flight, customer conversion, program execution and financial discipline.

 For an evergreen stock hub, ownership matters because it helps explain who is involved in the story and how the float may behave.
 Rocket Lab has a large retail following, meaningful institutional attention and founder visibility.
 That combination can create powerful upside moves when sentiment turns, but it can also increase volatility when expectations become crowded.

-Institutional investors tend to focus on backlog, defense relevance, margin evolution, capital structure and Neutron timeline.
+Institutional investors tend to focus on backlog, defense relevance, margin evolution, capital structure, index eligibility and Neutron timeline.
 Retail traders often focus more directly on launch milestones, SpaceX comparisons, chart momentum, short-term headlines and the symbolic appeal of a public space company with real hardware.
 Both groups matter, but they do not always trade the same thesis.

 Retail Sentiment: What Traders Usually See